Farzane2630/KI-VesD/README.md

 First I focused on login validation ant it was my Priority developing this project. then I tested and designed login page. my second priority was fetching data and display important info in a table. this table has a pagination and search box.
 Firstly I worked of datafetching and then I attampted to work on pagination.then I style the table to look a bit nicer✨.
-Then I worked on search feature. but unfortunately I ran out of the time to test table and its corresponding components!
+Then I worked on search feature. but unfortunately I ran out of the time to complete testing table and its corresponding components!

 ## stacks
 reactjs
 Typescript